Qualifying income

 We use you gross income (before tax) in the month for which you are applying.
 We get information about some of your income automatically, but there are other income sources that you must tell us about yourself.

-Each month, employers, NAV and other entities report the gross income they have paid during the previous month to the Norwegian Tax Administration.
+Each month, employers, Nav and other entities report the gross income they have paid during the previous month to the Norwegian Tax Administration.
 The Housing Bank obtains and uses this information to help calculate your qualifying income.
 The types of income reported include wages/salary, benefits, grants, pensions, payments in arrears and holiday pay.

 Income from capital includes interest income, dividends from shares and investment funds, and profit on renting out or selling property.
-Only income from capital exceeding NOK 5,421 per person counts towards your qualifying income.
+Only income from capital exceeding NOK 6,672 per person counts towards your qualifying income.

 Personal income from self-employment is considered income.
 Your annual income from self-employment is split over 12 months.